19hours/sg-statutes/Acts/Immigration Act.md

 [13/77]

-(2) The captain of an aircraft who contravenes or fails, without reasonable cause, to comply with subsection (1) shall be guilty of an offence.
+(2) The captain of an aircraft who, without reasonable cause, contravenes subsection (1) shall be guilty of an offence.

 ### Train arriving in or leaving Singapore